Categories: Projects and equipment; Commerce and business

 edged implements, and blacksmithing.
 Simply, I want a 1000+ layer samurai sword,

-lot of weapons of all types, and some functional pieces.
+weapons of all types, and some cool other pieces.

-Yeah, everyone and their brother is jumping on the knifemaking bandwagon.
+Yeah, everyone is jumping on the knifemaking bandwagon.

 I'm sure many will be getting out of it as quickly as they started and